 And I still think Sundays will have a role in the future.
-I can’t wait to gather again with people I love and miss, and it’s only been a few weeks.
+I can’t wait to gather again with people I love and miss.

 Until now, most churches have been analog organizations in a digital world.

-The closing of church facilities has already spurred thousands of church leaders to show up online on every imaginable social media platform almost daily.
+The closing of church facilities spurred thousands of church leaders to show up online on every imaginable social media platform almost daily.

-Not all that digital spaghetti will stick to the wall.
+Not all that digital spaghetti stuck to the wall.

-Others realize daily content is proving to be challenging (you have to have a lot to say).
+Others realized daily content is challenging (you have to have a lot to say).

-And the initial enthusiasm of viewers will wane as the internet settles down into some new rhythm.
+And the initial enthusiasm of viewers waned as the internet settled down into some new rhythm.